lukegjpotter/cycling-ireland-events-rest-service/README.md

 ## Version 3 Planned Features
 Return very detailed information about the Road Races.
 This information will include which races are part of the Men's Nation League and the Women's National League.

+## Version 4 Planned Features
+A way to check if Events have been cancelled, prosponed and/or rescheduled.